 We wish you success in your journeys wherever they may lead.

 Academic Technologies at The University of Texas at El Paso is known for its commitment to innovation, creativity, and effective integration of technology into teaching and learning for higher education.
-When the Texas Holocaust and Genocide Commission (THGC) ﬁrst approached us about this project, we were excited at the prospect of creating something engaging, meaningful, and useful for faculty in their professional development.
+When the Texas Holocaust and Genocide Commission (THGC) ﬁrst approached us about this project, we were excited at the prospect of creating something engaging, meaningful, and useful for faculty to their professional development.

 In addition, students may lack ethical awareness (the process of identifying the ethical issues involved, the parties who have a stake in the action, what is at stake, and what the action options are), ethical judgment (the process of weighing the ethical considerations that bear on the situation and determining a course of action), and ethical action (the process of deciding that something is “right” or “wrong” is not enough—the value must be demonstrated and applied in one’s own behavior and in the treatment of others).